Legal Advice for Restricted License — 16 results

-Written by attorney Nors Davidson, about 5 years ago.
+Written by attorney Nors Davidson, almost 6 years ago.

 File an SR-22 You will need to contact an insurance provider and have them file a form SR-22 with the DMV.
 This form of minimum coverage must be updated by your insurer every six months... more

-Written by attorney Gene Beaty, almost 4 years ago.
+Written by attorney Gene Beaty, over 4 years ago.